Board of Directors

 Served as Vice-Chair in 2014; Chair in 2015-6

-Weingart is founder, President and CEO of The Alisam Group, LLC—a multi-national logistics and sales company.
-He has more than 20 years’ experience in the consumer packaged goods industry, including a career at The Coca-Cola Company, where he managed key international accounts.
-He holds a Master’s of International Management degree from the American Graduate School of International Business, Thunderbird Campus, and earned his undergraduate degree in history from The University of Texas at Austin.
+Weingart is Chief Commercial Officer of The Aspen Beverage Group, and London based leader in coffee and tea extraction and concentration.
+He has more than 25 years’ experience in the consumer- packaged goods industry, including a career at The Coca-Cola Company, where he managed key international accounts.
+Weingart holds a Master of International Management degree from the American Graduate School of International Business, Thunderbird Campus, and earned his undergraduate degree in History from The University of Texas at Austin.